Represent bank at trial and on appeal in connection with successful commercial foreclosure action and entry of a deficiency judgment.

 Represented an investment manager of fund-of-funds in a joint SEC and North Carolina attorney investigation into possible violations of pay-to-play rules and the use of placement agents.

-Ed serves as a trusted advisor and counsel to businesses and entrepreneurs across a broad range of industries including banking, wealth management, professional services, construction, and real estate.
-Clients trust him to help them resolve their commercial and civil disputes involving contracts, business torts, lenders’ and creditors’ rights, foreclosures, partnership disputes, and executive employment issues.
-Ed also represents companies, not-for-profit corporations, religious institutions, and senior executives in connection with internal and regulatory-driven investigations relating to allegations of financial misconduct.
+Ed is an experienced litigator who counsels businesses and entrepreneurs across a broad range of industries including financial services, banking, wealth management, technology, manufacturing, export/import, construction, and real estate.
+Clients trust him to help them resolve their commercial and civil disputes involving contracts, lenders’ and creditors’ rights, secured transactions, real property, distressed businesses, securities, partnership disputes, business torts, and executive employment issues.
+He also represents companies, not-for-profit corporations, religious institutions, and directors and senior executives in connection with corporate governance matters, including internal and regulatory-driven investigations relating to allegations of financial misconduct and breaches of fiduciary duties.

-Ed is a fierce advocate for clients both in and out of the courtroom, with experience litigating matters before state, federal, and appellate courts.
+Ed is a fierce advocate for clients both in and out of the courtroom, with experience litigating matters before state, federal and appellate courts.
 He advises on legal issues that affect a business’s day-to-day operations and long-term plans.
-This broad experience enables Ed to serve as outside general counsel for numerous clients.
+This broad experience enables him to serve as outside general counsel for numerous clients.

-Protecting a client’s business integrity is at the heart of Ed’s internal investigations practice.
 Organizations and boards rely on him for guidance with conducting internal investigations concerning alleged improper financial conduct, undisclosed self-dealing, accounting fraud, commingling of assets, or the improper allocation of restricted funds.
-Partnering with outside professionals such as accountants and auditors, Ed aims to help determine if there has been wrongdoing, and if so, the proper path to remediation.
+Partnering with outside professionals such as accountants and auditors, he aims to help determine if there has been wrongdoing, and if so, the proper path to remediation.